 This pool balancing factor is one of the most crucial elements in swimming pool water chemistry.

-The truth of the matter is that it affects every other element in the pool chemical balancing of your pool or spa water.
+The truth of the matter is that it affects every other element in the pool chemical balancing of your swimming pool or spa water.

-The pH levels for swimming pools are measured on a scale that ranges from 0 to 14.
+The pH levels for swimming pools are measured on a pH scale that ranges from 0 to 14.

-This range will keep your pools/spas slightly alkaline and it is the most comfortable range for the eyes of your human swimmers.
-The truth of the matter is that these ranges will also provide optimum use of the free chlorine content in your pools; thus giving your swimming pool optimum sanitation.
+This range will keep your swimming pools and spas slightly alkaline, and it is the most comfortable range for the eyes of your human swimmers.
+The truth of the matter is that these ranges will also provide optimum use of the free chlorine content in your pools; thus, giving your swimming pool optimum sanitation.

 Problems caused by low pH levels include...

 Problems caused by a pH level that is too high include...